 Like Borough 22 Ruby’s of London donuts have a cake like texture and are also vegan.
 I’ve only tried them once as Greenwich is a bit far for me to get to regularly but I loved the ones that I tried!
 These were the cinnamon and the sweet raspberry white chocolate.

-Camden and Holloway Road, London
+Holloway Road, London

 My sweet tooth and I are obsessed with Cookies and Scream and everything it sells.
 With it all being gluten free, vegan and delicious what’s not to love?
-Their donuts come in many different flavours depending on the day and can be served as an epic donut sandwich.
+Their donuts come in many different flavours depending on the day and can be served as an epic donut icecream sandwich.
 AMAZING!

 Feel Free Foods

 I bought these donuts in Tesco and I was so excited to try them.
 However, I didn’t like the texture and didn’t think I’d buy them again.
 However I’ve seen social media posts from others since who have heated them up first in the microwave so maybe they’re worth another chance!
-They are the most accessible donuts to most being sold in supermarkets across the U.K.

 Unfortunately for me the most incredible donuts I’ve ever tried gluten free were found in Chicago.
 They were normal sized donuts, not miniatures and they still tasted like normal donuts.
 I still dream about the lemon pistachio donut and debate about returning to Chicago just to eat these.
 Anyone visiting America that has a chance to go to Chicago must not miss these!!

 What other donuts have you tried?
 What are your favourites?
 Comment below and I’ll give them a try as I just love them!
+On my personal must visit for donuts list are:

 🍩🍩Happy National Donut Day! 🍩🍩